Teskann/URDFast/documentation/dhparams_file_format.md

 A5,   1.5707963267948966,  0, theta6, 0,      -2.0944,  2.0944,  1.9634954,    −0.000259; −0.005328; 0.005956
 A6,   -1.5707963267948966, 0, theta7, 0.078,  -2.96706, 2.96706, 1.9634954,    0.0;       0.0;       0.063
 ```
+## Correspondence with URDF

+For every row (line starting from the 5th) you can give a degree of freedom.
+The nature of this degree of freedom determines the joint type.
+Here is the
+correspondence with URDF joint types :

+- If your DoF is set for `alpha` or `theta` and you set `pmin` and `pmax` headers :
+  revolute joint
+- If your Dof is set for `alpha` or `theta` and you didn't give any value for `pmin` and
+  `pmax` : continuous joint
+- If your DoF is set for `r` or `d` **and** you set `pmin` and `pmax`
+  headers : prismatic joint
+- No DoF : fixed joint